 That is a tough one to answer.
 If you decide to work with a company that specializes in hemp construction, then they should have all the materials you’ll need.
 If not, simply look for suppliers of herd hemp.
 They will tend to sell them by the pallet or truckload.
 Unprocessed hemp hurds works out at around $1100 in the US.

-Hemp houses are an amazing idea and will definitely turn our society into a more green and healthier one.
+Hemp houses are an amazing idea and will definitely turn our society into a greener and healthier one.
 While building a hemp house still might be a bit of a hassle, the construction industry is definitely headed in the right direction.

 What are your thoughts on the topic?
 Share them with us on our Facebook page.